An Overview of Lateral Meniscus Tears

 Before we go further, it's important to understand that your body is capable of healing itself - though it requires the flow of blood to do so.
 When it comes to meniscus injuries, the inner third of the meniscus (known as "the white zone") really gets little to no blood flow and if you have a lateral meniscus tear in this area, your physician will probably recommend surgery to fix it.
 This is one of many reasons why you need to see a doctor - only they will know if the tear is "surgically necessary" (SN).
 A physician will always try to opt for the conservative treatment first - usually, it works although it takes time to heal.
 If your meniscus tear is outside the white zone, then, with good blood flow in the area, the damaged fibrocartilage will receive oxygen and much needed nutrients while flushing away toxins and waste - otherwise known as healing.
 Inflammation and reduced movement (lack of activity or on-going immobility) reduces the flow of blood to an area that's already receiving very little blood flow which is why it is important to keep it down.
 If you are still active with a meniscus tear, you run a risk of increasing the severity of the injury; if there has been some healing, you could re-injure your meniscus all over again and/or easily make it worse.

 Blood Flow - the natural healing process in your body - needs assistance for lateral meniscus injuries because blood flow is greatly reduced when you're injured.
 When treating a lateral meniscus injury or really any type of meniscus or knee injury (ie. lateral meniscus tear, bucket-handle tear, posterior horn tear, or anterior horn tear), you need to increase blood flow to your injury while your knee is healing.
 This increase in blood flow will accelerate your body's own ability to heal itself.
-We believe the Knee T•Shellz Wrap® is the most highly effective blood flow stimulation device that is registered with the FDA and available for home use.
+We believe the Knee TShellz Wrap® is to be a highly effective blood flow stimulation device for the knee that is registered with the FDA and available for home use.

 If you have a lateral meniscus injury, it's very important to heal it quickly and completely.
 Minimizing the healing time should be an obvious goal, as a chronic lateral meniscus tear will limit your ability to go about your daily routine for a long period of time.